tronprotocol/documentation/English_Documentation/Glossary.md

 ## Sun
 Sun, abbreviated as S, replaced drop as the smallest unit of TRX.
 ## Super Representative
 The 27 Super Representatives are the bookkeepers on TRON network.
 They are responsible for the verification and packing of all transaction data broadcasted on the network, similar to witness in DPOS systems.
-Background information of the SRs are posted on TRON network for public access.
+Information of the SRs are posted on TRON network for public access.
 The most convenient way to check out the list of SRs and their information is by using [TRON’s Blockchain explorer](https://tronscan.org/#/).
 ## Throughput
 High throughput is a feature of TRON mainnet.
 It is also known as TPS, namely the maximum transaction capacity in a second.
 ## Timestamp